networkservicemesh/networkservicemesh/docs/QUICK-START.md

 # Quick Start Network Service Mesh

-This document assumes you already have a kubernetes cluster, and all packages such as golang, docker and kubernetes.
+This document assumes you already have a kubernetes cluster with kubectl properly configured.
 If not, [How to stand up a VM from scratch with everything for NSM](/docs/complete-startup-guide.md)